 Risk reducing medication

 Tamoxifen and raloxifene have been shown to reduce the risk of breast cancer in high risk women, although there is no specific data for TP53 pathogenic variant carriers.
-The lifetime breast cancer risk is sufficient to offer risk reducing medication according to Cancer Australia risk-reducing medication resource.
+The lifetime breast cancer risk is sufficient to offer risk reducing medication.
+See COSA - Medications to lower the risk of breast cancer: clinician guide

-Breast radiotherapy is associated with development of multiple new primary cancers of breast and adjacent local tissues in TP53 pathogenic variant carriers.
-Therefore radiation therapy should be avoided where possible and therapeutic mastectomy considered in preference and mammography avoided for screening if breast MRI is available.
+Breast radiation therapy is associated with development of multiple new primary cancers of breast and adjacent local tissues in TP53 pathogenic variant carriers.
+Therefore, radiation therapy should be avoided where possible and therapeutic mastectomy considered in preference, and mammography avoided for screening if breast MRI is available.

 The risk of cancer varies significantly by age and gender.r